-- "Satellite menu is not displayed in the left navigation pane of the ZENworks Agent page" on page 38 - "Unable to use rights-based authentication to remotely manage a device" on page 38 - "Unable to launch a terminal session with a Citrix Server that has ZENworks Agent installed" on page 38 - "The ZENworks Agent Policies page does not display the correct status for the DLU policy" on page 39 - "The partial or the general refresh of a terminal server might cause high usage of system resources and take considerable time to refresh the server" on page 39 - "The status or collection data upload by the agent times out because of slow links or because the server is busy managing other device requests in the zone" on page 39 - "Agents may fail to connect to the Servers on slow links" on page 40 - "An agent refresh might take a considerable amount of time because of slow links or because the server is too busy managing other device requests in the zone" on page 40 - "By default, the general refresh on a Windows device refreshes both the device and user sessions." on page 41 - "The quick-task execution fails when a policy is assigned to a device." on page 41 - "If you perform a Remote Desktop access to a Windows 2008 device and keep the console idle, the Remote Desktop connection gets disconnected after 20 seconds." on page 41 - "The zislnx functionality does not work when the agent is installed through YUM on RHEL6.1 devices and the agent does not read or write the Device GUID and Device Data from or to the Image-safe data on the device." on page 42 - "Unable to restart a Windows 7 device when using the Reboot quicktask in the ZENworks Control Center." on page 42 - "Some garbage characters are displayed on the Mac console, while uninstalling agent from a Mac device." on page 42 - "User tracking displays different values for user login name" on page 42 - "Agent Package with the Microsoft .NET Framework Fails to Install on the Windows 8 and Windows Server 2012" on page 43 - "ZENworks Agent service crashes" on page 43 - "A Mac workstation having ZENworks Agent installed on it is shown as a workstation even after installing a Mac Server App on it" on page 44 configured Satellite role is added to the device.
-However, when you double-click the so icon, the Satellite menu is not displayed in the left navigation pane of the
+- "The ZENworks Agent Window Displays the Username with Random characters" on page 40 - "ZENworks icon is cropped on the Linux devices" on page 40 - "Desktop Icons are Rearranged after the Reboot" on page 40 - "ZENworks icon display issue on Linux devices" on page 40 - "Satellite menu is not displayed in the left navigation pane of the ZENworks Agent page" on - "Unable to use rights-based authentication to remotely manage a device" on page 42 - "Unable to launch a terminal session with a Citrix Server that has ZENworks Agent installed" on page 43 - "The ZENworks Agent Policies page does not display the correct status for the DLU policy" on - "The partial or the general refresh of a terminal server might cause high usage of system resources and take considerable time to refresh the server" on page 44 - "The status or collection data upload by the agent times out because of slow links or because the server is busy managing other device requests in the zone" on page 44 - "Agents may fail to connect to the Servers on slow links" on page 45 - "An agent refresh might take a considerable amount of time because of slow links or because the server is too busy managing other device requests in the zone" on page 45 - "By default, the general refresh on a Windows device refreshes both the device and user sessions." on page 45 - "The quick-task execution fails when a policy is assigned to a device." on page 46 - "If you perform a Remote Desktop access to a Windows 2008 device and keep the console idle, the Remote Desktop connection gets disconnected after 20 seconds." on page 46 - "The zislnx functionality does not work when the agent is installed through YUM on RHEL6.1 devices and the agent does not read or write the Device GUID and Device Data from or to the Image-safe data on the device." on page 46 - "Unable to restart a Windows 7 device when using the Reboot quicktask in the ZENworks Control Center." on page 47 - "Some garbage characters are displayed on the Mac console, while uninstalling agent from a Mac device." on page 47 - "User tracking displays different values for user login name" on page 47 - "Agent Package with the Microsoft .NET Framework Fails to Install on the Windows 8 and Windows Server 2012" on page 47 - "ZENworks Agent service crashes" on page 48

+- "A Mac workstation having ZENworks Agent installed on it is shown as a workstation even after installing a Mac Server App on it" on page 48 - "ZENworks icon is not displaying or rendering content correctly" on page 48